JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Introduction

 DNN architectures can be categorized based on functionality.
 These differences enforce specific type and order of layers in architecture, directly affecting the partitioning result in the collaborative method.
-For discriminative models, used in recognition applications, the layer size gradual decrease proceeding from input toward output~\ref{fig:DNN_category}.
-This sequence suggests computation of the first few layers on the mobile device to avoid excessive communication cost of uploading large raw input data.
-On the other hand, growth of the layer size from input to output in generative models used for synthesizing new data, implies the possibility of uploading small input to the cloud and later downloading and computing the last layers on the mobile device for better efficiency.
-Interesting mobile applications like image to image translation are implemented with autoencoder architectures, usually consisting of middle layers with smaller sizes compared to input and output.
-Consequently we expect the first and last layers to be computed on the mobile device in our collaborative approach.
-We examined eight well-known DNN benchmarks selected from these categories to illustrate their differences in collaborative computation approach.
+For discriminative models, used in recognition applications, the layer size gradually decreases going from input toward output as shown in Figure \ref{fig:DNN_category}.
+This sequence suggests the computation of the first few layers on the mobile device to avoid excessive communication cost of uploading large raw input data.
+On the other hand, the growth of the layer output size from input to output in generative models which are used for synthesizing new data, implies the possibility of uploading a small input vector to the cloud and later downloading one of the last layers and performing the rest of computations on the mobile device for better efficiency.
+Interesting mobile applications like image-to-image translation are implemented with autoencoder architectures whose middle layers sizes are smaller compared to their input and output.
+Consequently, to avoid huge communication costs, we expect the first and last layers to be computed on the mobile device in our collaborative approach.
+We examined eight well-known DNN benchmarks selected from these categories to illustrate their differences in the collaborative computation approach.

 As we will see in Section~\ref{Results}, the communication between the mobile and cloud is the main bottleneck for both performance and energy in the collaborative approach.
-We investigated the specific characteristics of CNN layer outputs and introduced a lossless compression method to reduce the communication costs.
+We investigated the specific characteristics of CNN layer outputs and introduced a loss-less compression approach to reduce the communication costs while preserving the model accuracy.